SarahAssaad/ELSA_HCAP_Number_Series/README.md

 3 items for Set 1 + (3 items x4 sets) for Set 2 = 15 items

-The 15 items make one list.
-The number series test is available in 2 lists (List A and List B) with 15 items each and participants are randomised into either lists at the point of administration.
+The 15 items make **one list**.
+The number series test is available in 2 lists (List A and List B) with 15 items each and participants are randomised into either list at the point of administration.

 Here is a table summarising the above: